Ayush-Warikoo/Pokemon-Recreation/README.md

 ## Installing
 * Requires Processing version 3.5.4 or higher
-* Install necessary libraries by going to Sketch, Import Library..., Add Library... and then installing Minim and ControlP5
+* Install necessary libraries by going to Sketch, Import Library, Add Library and then installing Minim and ControlP5

 ## Demo
 ### Start with a tutorial on the controls and plot of the game, as well as choosing your starter pokemon.